-Mainz is known for having one of the larger Rose Monday Carnival celebrations, with a mutli-hour parade, food and drink carts all around, and people drinking from the crack of dawn
+Mainz is known for having one of the larger Rose Monday Carnival celebrations, with a multi-hour parade, food and drink carts all around, and people drinking from the crack of dawn

-Quiet without a ton to do besides wandering around.
-There’s a few aspects to note if you want to check the boxes:
+Luxembourg is an easy day trip from Mainz.
+It is quiet without a ton to do aside from wandering around.
+There are a few aspects to note if you want to check the boxes:

-City has 2 levels, the upper level and lower level.
-The upper level is the old town and lower level has restaurants, bars, canals, etc
+The city has 2 levels, the upper level and lower level.
+The upper level is the old town and lower level has restaurants, bars, and the canal.

-Le Chem de la Chorniche – Europe’s most beautiful “balcony” overlooking the old part of the city (can walk along the promenade up here for views)
+Europe’s most beautiful “balcony” overlooking the old part of the city.
+You can walk along the promenade up here for views.

-Explore lower town of Grund – sits on the Alzette River
+Explore the lower town of Grund which sits on the Alzette River

-The oldest town in Germany, is a little town that doesn’t have much besides it’s main square (Hauptmarkt) and the Porta Nigra (city gates), but it’s a nice spot to stop for lunch and walk around
+This small town is the oldest town in Germany.
+There is not a lot here besides its main square (Hauptmarkt) and the Porta Nigra (city gates), but is a nice spot to stop for lunch and a stroll.

 Town about 1 hour by car away to spend a few hours and explore